mei28/luminate.nvim/README.md

     * hlgroup: The highlight group to use for paste.
     * guibg: Background color for GUIs.
     * fg: Foreground color.
-    * HIGHLIGHT_THRESHOLD: Skip highlight if pasted text exceeds this fraction of total lines.
     * enabled: Enable or disable paste highlight.
     * mode: Mode in which to map paste.
     * lhs: Keybindings for paste.